 Ocean: As a St Thomian, I'm not especially impressed with the main St Croix beaches of Cane Bay and Cramer Park, but they're still decent beaches.
 There's also a bit of snorkeling in Frederiksted.
 Although it's less accessible, Buck Island is a great spot to visit, especially for snorkeling or diving.
 There are several dive operators that dive Buck Island and other sites.

-Beaches: From St Thomas and St John, you can take a ferry to several islands in the BVI.
-I recommend The Baths on Virgin Gorda and White Bay on Jost Van Dyke.
+From St Thomas and St John, you can take a ferry to the nearest main islands of the BVI: Tortola, Virgin Gorda, and Jost Van Dyke.

 Ocean: From St Thomas and St John, you can take daysail and snorkel tours to the Baths and other snorkel sites.
 The BVI also has many excellent dive sites.

-Food and drink: The BVI is home to a number of famous bars and restaurants, including Foxy's and Soggy Dollar on Jost Van Dyke and Pusser's and The Sugar Mill on Tortola.
+Food and drink: The BVI is home to a number of famous bars and restaurants, including Foxy's and Soggy Dollar on Jost Van Dyke, Pusser's and The Sugar Mill on Tortola, and Cooper Island Beach Club.

 Old Years': Celebrate the end of the year and ring in the new at Foxy's.